 Though the research is mixed on chia’s ability to directly promote weight loss, experts seem to agree that they are a great addition to a healthy diet and for those of us with kids who are hungry all the time, they are an easy (and filling) addition to many common foods.
 I love to serve some form of chia seed pudding for breakfast since it helps keep my kids full until lunch.

 The Mayans and Aztecs originally used chia seeds for their energy and endurance benefits.
 They were known as “Indian Running Food” and warriors and athletes often consumed a chia seed gel prior to their events to maintain energy and stamina.

 It turns out that these same benefits are just as applicable in modern times!
 In fact one study, found that a chia gel was as effective as energy drinks for maintaining athletic performance.
 In the study, participants were split into two groups.
 One group was given an energy drink, and another an energy drink/chia seed gel.
 Participants completed various running and endurance activities and their results were compared.
 The study found no difference in performance between the two groups and concluded that chia seeds were as effective as energy drinks in promoting athletic performance.

-If you really want to optimize performance, try using a natural homemade energy drink and adding chia seeds!
+If you really want to optimize performance, try making this natural homemade energy drink and adding chia seeds for some added benefits!